Los-merengue/AzureDevOps/README.md

 - Enable Azure Boards and create a backlog.
 - Create different work item types like User Stories, Bugs, and Tasks.

+3. Repository Integration:

+- Integrate the GitHub repository with Azure Boards.